US woman gets out of traffic ticket with 'White Privilege card'

 The social media post caused concerns about racial equality in Alaska's largest city.

-"Officer Bo" asked for her driver's license but she couldn't find it, she wrote on Facebook.
+"Officer Bo" asked for her driver's licence but she couldn't find it, she wrote on Facebook.

 Israelah in her Twitter biography describes herself as Pinay, or a woman of Filipino origin.